Fran Kirby: International career

 Early in her career, Kirby was a member of the England under-23 squad.
 She became the first WSL 2 player to be called up to the senior squad, in June 2014 for the World Cup qualifiers against Belarus and Ukraine.
 She was named on the substitutes' bench against Belarus but did not make an appearance.
 She made her senior international debut against Sweden in August 2014, getting the second goal in a 4–0 friendly win at Victoria Park, Hartlepool.

 In May 2015, England manager Mark Sampson named Kirby in his final squad for the 2015 FIFA Women's World Cup, hosted in Canada.
 She scored in England's 2–1 win over Mexico and was hailed "mini Messi" by Sampson.
 Although Kirby was disappointed to be ruled out by injury from the quarter-finals onwards, England's eventual third-place finish left her with a positive overall impression of the tournament: "a fantastic experience and one I won't forget in a hurry."

 Sampson kept Kirby in the national team for the UEFA Women's Euro 2017 qualifying campaign.
 In Estonia on 21 September 2015 she scored twice in England's 8–0 win.
 After "12 months of hell" caused by knee and ankle injuries, Kirby returned to England's line-up for UEFA Women's Euro 2017 in the Netherlands.
 In England's opening fixture against rivals Scotland, second striker Kirby's clever dummy sent Jodie Taylor through to score England's opening goal in a 6–0 rout.
 In the next match Kirby and Taylor scored in a 2–0 win over Spain, which secured England's place in the quarter-final.
 When England were thrashed 3–0 by the hosts in the semi-final, Kirby was rueful: "We had chances and could have had a few penalties.
 We are bitterly disappointed".

 On 6 October 2018, Kirby scored in England's 1–0 friendly win over Brazil at Meadow Lane.
 In post-match interviews England coach Phil Neville breathlessly proclaimed Kirby's superiority to six-time World Player of the Year Marta: "I'd take my No 10 over Brazil's No 10, that's for sure".

 In June 2022 Kirby was included in the England squad which won the UEFA Women's Euro 2022.

+Kirby was allotted 186 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.

+In 2023, Kirby confirmed that she would miss the upcoming FIFA Women's World Cup 2023 due to requiring surgery for an ongoing knee problem.

+In March 2025, Kirby was called up to the 2025 UEFA Women's Nations League squad for the matches against Belgium, after missing the first two matches due to injury.
+On 3 April, it was announced Kirby would miss the first of the two matches due to a minor injury.

+On 3 June 2025, she announced her retirement from international play.